benjamindrolls/GrDecoded/README.md

 **places** for the resturants

-We utilized the city parking data, displaying parking structures over a google map display
+We utilized the city parking data, displaying parking structures over a google map display.

-We have utilized HTML, CSS and JavaScript in an Angular framework for this project

 <!-- **Conclusion**  -->